davidaparicio/devsecops-workshop-devoxxfr23/petstore/README.md

 # Workshop Devoxx Petstore API

-The Petstore API implement the petstore.json specification with some conformance and security issues.
+The Petstore API implements the petstore.json specification with some conformance and security issues.
 You will be able to find them and to protect the API with 42Crunch tools (Audit/Scan/Firewall).
 There are more documentations about the Petstore API in the directory 'ressources'

 ## Prerequisites